Robust Extraction of Tomographic Information via Randomized Benchmarking

 Setting $\sop B=\sop N$, $\sop A=\sop U^\dagger\circ \sop E$, and using \eq{Frelations-chi} gives bounds on $\Favg(\sop E, \sop U)$ as a function of $\Favg(\sop E\circ\lamCn, \sop U)$ and $\Favg(\lamCn,\sop I)$.

 This bound is valid for any maps $\sop A$ and $\sop B$.
 There exist $\sop A$ and $\sop B$ that saturate the upper bound, but the lower bound is not tight, for reasons we discuss in \app{bound}.
 Generally, this method gives better bounds when the operation $\sop E$ is close to $\sop U$ and when $\sop N$ is close to $\sop I$ (i.e. the imperfections in the randomizing operations are small).
-Because these lower and upper bounds---just as the bounds in Ref.~\cite{MGJ+12}---are not close to each other except in the regime where $\sop E$ is close to $\sop U$, they are not useful for the type of tomographic reconstruction performed in section \sec{tomography}, where an arbitrary map is in general far from Clifford maps.
+Because these lower and upper bounds---just as the bounds in Ref.~\cite{MGJ+12}---are not close to each other except in the regime where $\sop E$ is close to $\sop U$, they are not useful for the type of tomographic reconstruction performed in section \sec{tomography}, where an arbitrary map might be far from a Clifford map or from a map that is composed of Clifford maps and $O(\textrm{poly}(n))$ $\sop T$ maps.

 Previous work on average-fidelity estimates based on RB have derived the bound~\cite{MGJ+12}